LCR-ADS-Lab/LxGrTagger-Documentation/docs/3_structural type3/2_Syntactic function2.md

    - *A group <ins>**of** students</ins> gathered in the hall.*
    - *The title <ins>**of** the book</ins> is harry potter and the cursed child.*
    - *... a war <ins>**of** words</ins>*
+4. Discussions
+   - Constructions involving a quantifier/number followed by *of* (e.g., *one of the, some of the, three of the*) are categorized with this tag.

 ## 3-2-4. other prepositional phrases as noun
 1. Descriptions